adithirgis/adithiru/content/blog/2021_Aug_website_DS/index.md

 ## How website(s)

 During the Diversity Scholar tutorial sessions we were encouraged to have our own website.
 Alison's session had three ways to have your own website.
+There are many many ways, I know of only three ways and hence I discuss these three here.

 ### First Method